About

 Ying Ma

-Ying Ma is president and founder of the American Ideals PAC.
+Ying Ma is president and founder of the American Ideals PAC and its sister organization, Defend American Ideals

-Ms. Ma has advised multiple high-profile presidential and regional campaigns.
-For over 25 years, she has helped to deliver victories for equal rights in America, including for three statewide campaigns—California’s No on Prop 16 campaign in 2021, Washington state’s Reject Referendum 88 campaign in 2019, and California’s Proposition 209 campaign in 1996.
-She is also president of Defend American Ideals, a nonprofit.
+Ms. Ma has advised multiple high-profile national and regional campaigns, including a pro-Trump super PAC in 2016, Dr. Ben Carson’s presidential run that same election cycle, and Larry Elder’s gubernatorial bid in California in 2021.
+For nearly 30 years, she has helped to deliver victories for equal rights in America, including for three statewide campaigns—California’s No on Prop 16 campaign in 2021, Washington state’s Reject Referendum 88 campaign in 2019, and California’s Proposition 209 campaign in 1996.
+She

 Nathan Brinkman